zydou/arti/doc/hsc.md

 ## Migrating from C Tor to Arti

-Service discovery keys from one of the registered C Tor keystores can be migrated to the Arti primary keystore using the `hsc ctor-migrate` command.
+Arti supports importing C Tor client restricted discovery keys (formerly known as ["client authorization keys"]) to Arti's keystore using the experimental `arti hsc ctor-migrate` command.

 > Note: this feature is only available in builds that have the experimental
 > `onion-service-cli-extra` feature enabled.